mrkamel/heartbeat/README.md

 A few words about Heartbeat's behaviour.
 Every 30 seconds, Heartbeat sends a ping to the Hetzner Failover IP.
 If Heartbeat does not receive an answer, it assumes that the server behind the Failover IP is down.

+Since, Heartbeat uses plain-old ping's, be sure you can ping your servers before using Heartbeat!

 When the Failover IP is down, Heartbeat will ask the Hetzner API for the current active server ip and looks up the ip in the list you've configured.